Prices from £15.00

 - suppressing your immune system, such as ciclosporin

-Taking these medications along with Gedarel may make it less effective, so you might get pregnant if you use them at the same time.
-Gedarel may stop these medicines from working properly too, and this can affect your overall health.
+Taking these medications along with Gedarel may make your pill less effective, so you might get pregnant if you use them at the same time.
+Gedarel may stop these medications from working properly too.

 -